Regular readers of this blog know I frequently recommend various tech products that are available on Amazon for the reasons stated in this post.

 1 – Most people who purchase an item don’t leave a review at all if they are happy with it.
 But you can bet your bottom dollar they’ll leave one if they are dissatisfied (as they rightly should).

-In effect, a large number of what would have been positive reviews are never left but virtually every negative review ends up on the site.
+In effect, a large number of what would have been positive reviews are never left but virtually every negative experience ends up being written up in a review.

-As you can see, that gives extra weight to negative reviews in the overall review process.
+As you can see, this gives lots of extra weight to negative reviews in the overall review process.

 2 – By default, reviews on Amazon are listed with “Top Reviews” listed first.
 And how does Amazon determine which reviews are “Top Reviews”?